-- That the proponent provides adequate measures against environmental degradation. - That the proponent is bound by any other conditions that may be imposed by the county in its by-laws. - Plus all the special conditions outlined in the copy of attached ownership documents.
+- That the proponents provide adequate measures against environmental degradation. - That the proponents are bound by any other conditions that may be imposed by the county in its by-laws. - Plus, all the special conditions outlined in the copy of attached ownership documents.

-The development drawings have been submitted for approval by the relevant departments in the relevant departments with the following conditions in mind:
+The development drawings have been submitted for approval by the relevant departments with the following conditions in mind: